opea-project/GenAIComps/comps/embeddings/README.md

 **Customizable**: Supports configuration and customization to meet specific use case requirements, including different embedding models and preprocessing techniques.

-Users are albe to configure and build embedding-related services according to their actual needs.
+Users are able to configure and build embedding-related services according to their actual needs.

 # 🚀1.
 Start Microservice with Python (Option 1)